Detox Centers Mesa, AZ

 New Hope Behavioral Health Center Inc

-New Hope Behavioral Health Center Inc is an alcohol and drug detox facility in Mesa, Arizona, located at 215 South Power Road, Suite 114, in the 85206 zip code of Maricopa County.
+New Hope Behavioral Health Center Inc is a drug and alcohol detox facility in Mesa, Arizona, located at 215 South Power Road, Suite 114, in the 85206 zip code of Maricopa County.
 New Hope Behavioral Health Center Inc provides opioid detox.
-It also provides outpatient detoxification, general outpatient treatment and outpatient methadone/suboxone treatment.
-New Hope Behavioral Health Center Inc provides detox services to adult women and pregnant/postpartum women and also offers motivational interviewing, contingency management/motivational incentives and substance use counseling.
+It also provides outpatient detoxification, regular outpatient treatment and outpatient methadone/suboxone treatment.
+New Hope Behavioral Health Center Inc accommodates pregnant/postpartum women and adult women and also offers cognitive behavioral therapy, prevention of relapses and motivational interviewing.

 Frequently asked questions for Drug & Alcohol Detox in Mesa, AZ: